 That means your body loses fluids and electrolytes like salt more rapidly than normal leading to a fluid volume deficit.
 The fluid in your cells is made of water and electrolytes that are essential for things like muscle movement and sending signals to your brain.
 If you don’t replenish lost fluids and electrolytes quickly with an oral rehydration solution like DripDrop ORS, dehydration may set in.

 Again, drinking small amounts of caffeine won’t cause serious dehydration.
-However, caffeine intake and its short-term mild diuretic effects may make symptoms worse and increase fluid loss if you’re already dehydrated.
+However, caffeine intake and its short-term mild diuretic effects may make the signs of dehydration worse.
 That’s why it’s vital to hydrate throughout the day using an oral rehydration solution like DripDrop ORS.

 Other Causes of Dehydration

 While diuretics can accelerate dehydration, there are many other ways you may become dehydrated.
 These include daily activities such as sleep, strenuous physical activity, and getting sick.
 If you develop dehydration from one of these main causes, consuming alcoholic beverages or caffeinated beverages like coffee — thanks to its diuretic effects — can compound the effects of dehydration.